Image

 • Tier II Offenders: Offenders in this tier face a 25-year registration requirement and must report to the CLEO in person semiannually.
 These offenses include possession of child pornography, indecent exposure, and other nonviolent sexual crimes against minors.

-Penalties for Failing to Register as a Sex Offender in Johnson County, MO
+Penalties for Not Registering as a Sex Offender in Johnson County, MO

-Failure to register as a sex offender is a class E felony unless you are required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it becomes a class D felony.
+Failure to register as a sex offender is considered a class E felony unless the individual is required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it becomes a class D felony.

-Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Johnson County, MO child pornography lawyers, we provide help in the following practice areas for clients in Johnson County and anywhere in Missouri:
+Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
+In addition to expert legal representation from our skilled Johnson County, MO child pornography attorneys, we provide help in the following practice areas for clients in Johnson County and anywhere in Missouri:

 Child Pornography Defense Lawyer Johnson County, MO | Criminal Defense Law Firm in Johnson County, MO | Combs Waterkotte